usmansbk/blog-draft/markdowns/redux.md

 ## Store

 We can achieve loose coupling by hiding our state tree and only accessing it via public methods.
 A good analogy would be a TV.
-The electrical circuit is hidden inside the TV, and we only control it via remote control (public method).
+The electrical circuit is hidden inside the TV, and we only control it via the remote control (public method).
 This is called Data Encapsulation.

 This is achieved by closing the state tree in a function and returning an object with public methods to access the state.
 The returned object is called a **store**.